 Heat and Psych Sheets

-Psych sheets for all individual events will be available on the usms.org website by June 28.
+Psych sheets for all individual events are now available here (updated July 12).
 Heat sheets for preseeded events will be available online by July 16.
 Heat sheets for deck-seeded events will be posted on Meet Mobile and SwimPhone once the events have been seeded.

 Note: To provide flexibility in the planning timeline with the added benefit of going green, we are not providing printed meet programs for this event.
 All pertinent information, including heat and psych sheets, will be available online.

 The competition will be split into sessions to allow for social distancing.
 Swimmers will only have access to the facility during sessions in which they are entered.

 Sessions will be split by event on Wednesday (1650 and 1000 freestyle) and Thursday (500 freestyle and 400 IM).
 For Friday-Sunday, the meet will be split into two sessions each day, with the older age groups (60-64 through 95-99) starting at 8 a.m. and younger age groups (18-24 through 55-59) starting at 12:30 p.m. each day.
 Here is the detailed estimated timeline. (updated July 12)